ZeMingoh233/LasMonjas/README.md

 [Allul](https://github.com/KiraYamato94/LasMonjas) - Coded the gamemodes, custom map, Bomberman, Bounty Hunter, Trapper, Yinyanger, Challenger, Treasure Hunter, Devourer, Performer, Blind, Coward, Medusa and some more that weren't original ideas\
 [Sensei](https://github.com/TheCollectionMod) - Made button sprites, custom map sprite and some hats\
 [xxomega77](https://github.com/xxomega77xx/HatPack) - Adapted Custom Hats System
+[AlexejheroYTB](https://github.com/AlexejheroYTB) - Made Submerged compatible with Las Monjas.

 -----------------------

 # Known Bugs
 - On the custom map, you can see player names and do some tasks across the walls (this is a vanilla game bug)
 - Sometimes when playing with modifiers, people can get a modifier as a primary role
+- Players can see their head off the map on Horse mode on some walls (this is a vanilla game bug)